 Why Should You Cook?

-There are multiple reasons why you should cook at home or learn how to cook if you don’t posses this vital skills.
-It doesn’t matter if you are a student or a working adult with a busy schedule, you should consider cooking and preparing your own meals rather than eating out.
-We have listed out the three main benefits of cooking below:
+There are multiple reasons why you should cook at home or learn how to cook if you don’t possess these vital skills.
+Whether you are a student or a working adult with a busy schedule, cooking and preparing your meals rather than eating out is a habit worth considering.
+We have listed out the three key benefits of cooking below:

 Lead a Healthier Life

-Preparing fresh food at home is definitely healthier than eating store bought frozen food or even processed food.
-You will also know what exactly you are consuming as you cooked the meal.
-You will naturally choose healthier options with more nutrients as opposed to restaurants or cafes that focus solely on flavour.
-This is why you end up eating more calories when you dine out where a starter dish can amount to over 1,000 calories.
+Preparing fresh food at home is definitely healthier than eating store-bought, frozen food, or even processed food.
+When you cook your meal, you will also know exactly what you are consuming.
+You are more likely to choose healthier options with more nutrients as opposed to restaurant or cafe foods that focus solely on flavor.

-Furthermore, you are able to decide on the appropriate portion size and have total control over the recipe.
-This will lead to a healthier diet and lower the risk of obesity.
+Furthermore, when cooking at home, you have full control over the appropriate portion size and the ingredients.
+This not only helps you follow a healthier diet but also lowers the risk of obesity.

 Save Money

-Going out for a meal or ordering food from the multiple food delivery services such as Grab Food and Food Panda is a costly affair.
-When you eat out, you tend to spend additional money on drinks and deserts as well.
-Let’s not forget the service charge and tips.
+Going out for a meal or ordering food from the multiple food delivery services, such as Grab Food and Food Panda, can quickly turn expensive.
+The convenience of these food ordering apps often leads to overspending without you even realizing it.
+Also, when you eat out, you tend to spend additional money on drinks and desserts as well, not to forget the service charge and tips.

-The cost of buying ingredients and cooking your own meals at home is definitely cheaper if you plan your meals and buy your ingredients at an affordable store.
-If you have the space, you can grow your own fruits and vegetables to save more.
+In contrast, cooking your meals at home is definitely cheaper, especially if you plan your meals in advance and buy your ingredients from an affordable store.
+If you have the space, you can even save more if you have the space to grow your fruits and vegetables.

 Cooking is a great option to build your self-esteem.
 Learning and perfecting recipes and serving delicious food to your family and friends can work wonders on your self-esteem.
-The gratifying feeling you get when you successfully cook a dish or when another person enjoys the food you prepared, will make you believe that you have the ability to master anything you want and it will boost your confidence.
+The gratifying feeling you get when you successfully cook a dish or when someone compliments your cooking will boost your confidence and make you believe that you can master anything you want.

-Are you are a total beginner who feel inspired to learn cooking?
+Are you a total beginner feeling inspired to learn to cook?
 Or are you looking to master a specific style of cooking?
-Superprof, one of the most popular online tutoring sites can help you.
+Either way, Superprof, one of the most popular online tutoring sites, can help you.

-You can find the best tutors to suit your needs.
+Here you can find the best tutors to suit your needs.
 You can opt for physical or online learning sessions based on your preference.
-You can schedule your lessons to suit your convenience.
-Discuss with your tutors what times are the best fit for both of you.
+Also, you can schedule your lessons to suit your convenience.
+All you have to do is discuss with your tutors what times work best for both of you.